 Later, a female slave smacked a goat that had eaten some of her rice with a lit torch.
 He ran away with his hair on fire and he rubbed himself on a grass hut to put out the flames, setting the building ablaze.
 The flames spread and the nearby elephant stable caught fire, burning the backs of many elephants.
 Their injuries were so bad that the that king’s veterinarians did not know what to do, so the king sought the chaplain’s advice.
 Seeing an opportunity for vengeance, his recommended cure was monkey fat.
-So the king ordered his archers to kill and collect all the remaining monkeys.
-After getting shot, one of them managed to escape and reached the Bodhisatta’s new home before dying and told him what had happened.
-The Bodhisatta used the opportunity to give a sermon about the risk of living near one’s enemies and it impressed the others so they made him their king.
+So the king ordered his archers to kill and collect all the park’s monkeys.
+After getting shot, one of them managed to escape and reached the Bodhisatta’s new home and told him what had happened moments before dying.
+The Bodhisatta used the opportunity to give a sermon about the risk of living near one’s enemies.
+It so impressed the others so they made him their king.

 In the Lifetime of the Buddha

 The rebellious monkey was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis, and the monkeys who remained in the park with him were earlier births of Devadatta’s disciples.
 When the Buddha heard some of his own disciples discussing how Devadatta had been swallowed by the earth into the flames of hell, he told them this story so they knew that Devadatta had also been destroyed after being rebellious in the past.